Navigating the Cost of a Loft Conversion in 2026: A Homeowner's Guide

 Legal requirements and hidden expenses

-- Professional fees: Architects and structural engineers are essential.
-Detailed designs and structural calculations usually run £1,500 to £3,500.
+- Professional fees: Architects and structural engineers typically run £1,500–£3,500.

 Is the investment worth it?
 Return on investment (ROI)